-I had meant to get a blog post up yesterday but I was enjoying the day with my boys.
+I had meant to get a blog post up yesterday but I was enjoying the day with my kids.
 We had a nice hike in our neighborhood that included a good chuckle at our neighbors sign on their gate.
 We had noticed all their chickens running around in the yard first, so the sign was particularly funny to us.

 Sunday evening I pulled all the names for the entries into the drawing for an Ebook copy of Karen Whooley’s beautiful new shawl book “A Garden of Shawls”.